aashishkant/aashishkant/README.md

 <br>

-## What I Build
+## What I Do
-Reliable systems that don’t break when users get creative.
-Automation • Testing • Performance • Real-time everything.
+Reliable systems • Automation • Testing at scale • Real-time everything

-Off the clock: Stoicism and drums — both are about rhythm and discipline.
+When not coding → Stoicism & drums (both are about rhythm)

 <br>